 NUM has launched a series of brushless linear servo motors designed specifically for continuous duty cycle applications in machine tools.

 NUM’s new LMX series linear motors incorporate a number of features to help mitigate the effect of arduous operating conditions.
 Their moving coil primary section is fully encapsulated in a robust stainless-steel housing, with an integrated cooling circuit designed to maximize the flow rate, which also allows the use of low specific heat capacity cooling liquids.
-The motors have a short pole pitch to increase force density, minimize cogging forces and reduce thermal losses.
+The motors have a short pole pitch to increase force density, minimize cogging forces and reduce thermal losses, making them ideal for performing electronic contract manufacturing tasks.

 LMX linear motors comprise a metal track with multiple embedded rare-earth magnets, and a coil assembly supported by a customer-supplied guideway.
 A key feature of the motors is that they’re designed to operate with a comparatively large air gap of 1 mm, to reduce the impact of mounting tolerances on performance characteristics.
 For most machine tool applications, the track is held stationary and the coil assembly is free to move – but converse mounting arrangements are also practicable, with similar performance attributes.